Out With The New, In With The Old: Hygiene

 Surgeon Barbers

-In the Middle Ages in particular, barbers were seen as more than just cutters of hair; they would also pull teeth, amputate limbs, and perform other surgeries.
-Funnily enough, physicians of the time looked down on surgery as too common, although they would sometimes observe the barber at work.
+In the Middle Ages in particular, barbers were more than just hair cutters.
+They would also pull teeth, amputate limbs, and perform other surgeries.
+Meanwhile, "real" physicians of the time looked down on surgery as too common, although they would sometimes observe the barber at work.

 Leaves For Toilet Paper